deutschebank/fluxnova-docs-manual/content/user-guide/spring-framework-integration/transactions.md

 Context is used to separate transaction data described in detail in [Transactions and the Process Engine Context][transactions-and-engine-context].
-Due to this, if the inner transaction fails, the changes made by the engine API calls are still committed to the Flowave database.
+Due to this, if the inner transaction fails, the changes made by the engine API calls are still committed to the Fluxnova database.

 A solution for this is to explicitly declare to the Process Engine that a new Process Engine Context is to be created, where all the following